 – Jordan: Again only a one-day trip, but a positively memorable one.
 It began with the very friendly and jocular reception by the border guards at the crossing between Eilat (Israel) and Aqaba (Jordan), and continued with an apparent wrong turn that led into a military zone, and again joyful encounters with Jordanian soldiers at both checkpoints and in a garrison.
 Petra is amazing, if a bit overrun by tourists.

 – Kosovo: In February 2009 I went to Kosovo to join the celebrations for the 1st anniversary of Kosovo’s independence.
 I stayed in Mitrovica, a town divided by a river between a Serb north and an Albanian south.
 My Serbian friends in the north would never go south of the river and the Albanians would never venture north; I myself crossed the river constantly.
 It was interesting to see such a young country with many former refugees returning (some voluntary, some not), in a very optimistic and upbeat spirit.
-Also, I have never seen such a pro-Western Muslim-majority country is a nice contrast to the simplistic Islam-vs-West narrative.
+Also, like elsewhere on the Balkans, this pro-Western Muslim-majority country is a nice contrast to the simplistic Islam-vs-West narrative.

 – Latvia: I spent a beautiful week travelling through Latvia, staying with Couchsurfers.
 I hiked through Gauja National Park, hiked up Gaizinkalns, Latvia’s highest mountain, was overwhelmed by the beauty of Riga and walked on the frozen sea at Jurmala.